tlubin/blt/README.md

               }
             ]
           ]
-        }```
+        }
+        ```

-      - see also bag/bag.json and calcs/calcs.json for more examples
+      See also bag/bag.json and calcs/calcs.json for more examples.

 - Run Examples:
     - Bags: Run "python [path-to_blt.py] [path_to_bag.json] to execute a concrete-symbolic trace on two versions of a bag data structure